1954 Swissair Convair CV-240 crash: Accident

-The starboard engine then stopped too.
+The starboard engine then also stopped.
 A successful ditching was made 1+1/2 mi off Folkestone, Kent at about 11 pm.

 The crash was heard by a crane driver at Folkestone Harbour, who reported the fact to the berthing master.
 Four British Railways staff rowed a boat out to the scene of the accident, which they reached in about 30 minutes.
 Five survivors were picked up and transferred to the Southern Queen, which had gone to assist.
-Lifeboats from Dover and Dungeness and helicopters from RAF Manston and HMS Albion also searched for survivors.
+Lifeboats from Dover and Dungeness, and helicopters from RAF Manston and HMS Albion also searched for survivors.
 A sixth survivor was rescued by Southern Queen, with the other five being transferred to her.
 They were landed in Folkestone and taken to the Royal Victoria Hospital.
-Three of the passengers survived the ditching, but later drowned.
+Three of the passengers had survived the ditching, but drowned.

 The body of one of the victims was discovered at St Margaret's Bay on 27 June.
 Another victim's body was washed up in the Netherlands.
 The body of the third victim had not been found by the time an inquest was held in August 1954 at Ashford, Kent.
 A verdict of "misadventure" was returned in the case of the two victims whose bodies had been recovered.
-Although the skill of the pilot in effecting the ditching was praised by the Coroner, he was also criticised both flight crew for not going to the assistance of the passengers after the ditching.
+While acknowledging the pilot's skill in successfully executing the ditching, the coroner criticized both flight crew members for their failure to assist the passengers after the ditching occurred.